pierre-cm/galbe/docs/plugins.md

 # Plugins

-Galbe provides a powerful plugin system that allows developers to extend and customize the behavior of the framework.
-The plugin capabilities are centered around the [Request Lifecycle](https://galbe.dev/documentation/lifecycle).
+Galbe provides a powerful plugin system that allows developers to extend and customize the framework’s behavior.
+The plugin capabilities integrate with the [Request Lifecycle](https://galbe.dev/documentation/lifecycle).

 ## Definition

-### Signature
+### Plugin Signature

 ```ts
 type GalbePlugin = {